Posted September 6, 2018

 The page source behind these pages revealed some interesting data about the attacker, in which they identify themselves and out the page as being a “scam page” (figure 5):

 At LookingGlass Cyber we see hundreds of phishing attacks like these every day.
-Trying to prevent them is a daunting task, but with an understanding of the processes behind the phish, organizations can better educate their users about what to avoid as well as put appropriate detection methods in place.
+Trying to understand phishing attacks and preventing them is a daunting task, but with an understanding of the processes behind the phish, organizations can better educate their users about what to avoid as well as put appropriate detection methods in place.